 With STV instead of ticking the candidates you want to vote for, you number the candidates in order of preference by putting a "1" beside the candidate you like best, then a "2" beside your second choice, "3" by your third choice, and so on.

-You can vote for as many or as few candidates as you like.
+You can vote for as many or as few candidates as you like, however, if you do not want to see a particular candidate elected do not put any number by their name.

 |1 July||Electoral Commission enrolment campaign starts.
 Nomination documents available.|